Transport in Melbourne: Public transport

-Melbourne's public transport system includes rail, tram and bus services.
+Melbourne's public transport system includes train, tram, bus and ferry services.
 Its tram network is the largest in the world.
 Almost 300 bus routes and 16 rail lines serve Greater Melbourne.

 Since World War II Melbourne has become a dispersed, car-oriented city, leading to a decline in public transport use.
 The original transport patterns of urban development are still reflected Melbourne's prewar areas.
 The operation of Melbourne's public transport system was privatised by the government in 1999.
 Under this arrangement, rail and tram operations are contracted to private companies while the infrastructure remained under government control.
 Several operators have been awarded contracts since its commencement, including Connex Melbourne, M>Train and Keolis Downer.
 Despite initial plans that government subsidies would decrease to zero by 2015, payments to private companies have instead increased significantly.

 Since the mid-2000s patronage has grown steadily on Melbourne's public transport system, particularly the metropolitan train and tram networks, leading to significant investment in the system and a number of major infrastructure projects.
 According to the 2018 Victorian Integrated Survey of Travel & Activity, Melbourne's public transport accounted for 8.5% of all trips within Greater Melbourne and Geelong, with 19% of journeys to work within Melbourne occurring on public transport across the three main modes.